Berberis vulgaris: benefits, dosage, contraindications

 Lipid-lowering

-Berberine, a compound from the root of the barberry, is an effective agent for lowering cholesterol through its varied mechanisms of action.
-Berberine works by decreasing the expression of PCSK9 (a protein playing a key role in cholesterol regulation in the blood), which promotes the absorption of cholesterol by the liver and its conversion to bile, thus helping to reduce LDL (bad cholesterol) levels in the blood.
-Additionally, berberine stimulates a protein named AMPK (AMP-activated protein kinase), thus limiting the synthesis of fatty acids.
-Studies on animals and clinical trials on humans have shown that berberine can effectively reduce triglyceride and LDL levels and improve blood lipid levels in patients with mild hyperlipidemia.
+Berberine, a component of the barberry root, is an effective agent for lowering cholesterol due to its varied mechanisms of action.
+Berberine acts by decreasing the expression of PCSK9 (a protein that plays a key role in regulating blood cholesterol), which promotes the uptake of cholesterol by the liver and its conversion into bile, thereby helping to reduce LDL (bad cholesterol) levels in the blood.
+Berberine also activates a protein called AMPK (AMP-activated protein kinase), thereby limiting fatty acid synthesis.
+Animal studies and clinical trials in humans have shown that berberine can effectively reduce triglyceride and LDL levels and improve blood lipid levels in patients with mild hyperlipidemia.

 Usages associés